dangazineu/tako/docs/designs/exec-workflow-engine.md

     - To resume, a user runs `tako exec --resume <run-id>`.
     - **Idempotency**: It is the responsibility of the workflow author to design steps to be idempotent, especially in workflows that are expected to be resumed.
 The engine does not provide any guarantees about partially completed steps.
     - **Cross-Repository Consistency**: The engine does not provide transactional guarantees for state changes across multiple repositories.
 A failure in one repository's workflow does not automatically roll back changes in another.

+5.  **Long-Running Steps**:
+    - Steps can be marked as `long_running: true`.
+When the engine encounters such a step, it will start the step's container and then immediately persist the workflow state and exit, returning the `<run-id>` to the user.
+    - The container will continue to run in the background.
+The user can check its status with `tako status <run-id>` and resume the workflow with `tako exec --resume <run-id>` once the long-running step has completed.
+    - It is the responsibility of the workflow author to ensure that the long-running step will eventually complete and that there is a way to determine its completion (e.g., by writing a file, updating a status in a database).
+The `tako/poll@v1` built-in step is provided for this purpose.

 ### 3.1.
 Workspace Management